Applies to: System Center Configuration Manager (Current Branch)

 Change your MDM authority

-Beginning in Configuration Manager version 1610 and Microsoft Intune version 1705, you can change your MDM authority without having to contact Microsoft Support, and without having to unenroll and reenroll your existing managed devices.
+Beginning in Configuration Manager version 1610, you can change your MDM authority without having to contact Microsoft Support and without having to unenroll and reenroll your existing managed devices.
 For details, see Change your MDM authority.

 Managed browser and app proxy integration